Akshat-Raj-Vansh/neural-networks-classification/README.md

 ```
 which evaluates to 1 that is the 1st letter of alphabet

-## Number classificationi using Perceptron
+## Number classification using Perceptron
 Using the basic perceptron algorithm, inputs and outputs have been mapped and output is being predicted properly.
 The program can be run using
 `python main.py`.
 Furthermore, you can give a custom input and it will predict the proper digit (0-9).
 Input is in the form of a 5X3 matrix.
 For example to represent 5, you need to type in